Get the right information straight to your inbox

 Though it won’t tell you who viewed your profile, it will show you how many people are following you and how many people are engaging with the content you share on Instagram.
+Sometimes, it can also give you list of users who have unfollowed you.
 This will give you a wealth of data to figure out and understand what is and isn’t working for your account.

 Instagram stalking, like that on any other social media stalking, is a major and frightening concern.
 If you are worried about someone stalking your Instagram page, there are some steps you can take to prevent it.